ww44ss/okcupid/okcupid_exploratory.md

 [4] "buddhism and very serious about it"
 ```

-There is an affiliation with a base religion and then a statement of how serious one is about it.
+There is an affiliation with a base religion and then a statement of how serious (devout) one is about it.

 For a macro view of demographics, let's first strip off the devoutness descriptors to focus on affilation (so, for instance, whether someone typed _"catholicism and somewhat serious about it"_, or _"catholicism and very serious about it"_, they are affiliated as _"catholicism"_)